dgoldsb/synergy-jointpdf/README.md

 Apply a pertubation to one (or several perhaps in later experiments) of the variables.
 Use a method such as Runge-Kutta 4 to find the state of the system at a later point in time.
 Train the system to maximize the memory of the system, while minimizing the effect of pertubations.
+There should be an element of stochasticity, as taking the MI before and after of a deterministic system makes little sense.
 An initial measure for memory would be the mutual information between the initial state, and the later state.
 Later, the halftime of the mutual information could be used as an improved measure.
 The Kullback-Leibler divergence can be used for disturbance impact.